abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

 - install.sh : a bash file that performs all the installation
 - main.py : the main script that in this case reads from the S3 and save into it
-- In a folder the following files:
-  - rootkey.csv

 Let's look deeper into the code :